cloudfoundry-attic/docker-cache-acceptance-tests/README.md

 - an environment variable `CONFIG` which points to a `.json` file that contains the application domain
 - the [cf CLI](https://github.com/cloudfoundry/cli)
 - ginkgo testing framework
+- Docker executable

+#### Configuration

 The following commands will setup the `CONFIG` for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite) installation.
-Replace credentials and URLs as appropriate for your environment.
+Replace credentials, URLs and the path to Docker as appropriate for your environment.

 ```bash
 cd $GOPATH/src/github.com/cloudfoundry-incubator/docker-registry-acceptance-tests